 The Workforce Race Equality Standard (WRES)

-1. Percentage of staff in each of the AfC Bands
+1. Percentage of staff in each of the AfC bands

 2. Relative likelihood of staff being appointed from shortlisting across all posts